clayton-snyder/configs/config_notes.md

 Path to brave.exe should be on PATH.
 To use a different browser, change the alt+b mapping in glaze's config.yaml

+%configs%/scripts should be on PATH if you want to use the scripts there.

 install IosevkaCustomClike font by dragging all the TTFs into the area specified in Windows font settings.
 The regular IosevkaCustom uses Haskell ligations which displays /= as not equal.